This Hell: Music video

 A music video for "This Hell" was described as "glitzy" by NME.
-The visual, directed by Ali Kaur, depicts the singer getting married to two people in a lavish wedding, all while drinking, line-dancing, and playing air guitar.
+The visual, directed by Ali Kaur, depicts the singer marrying two people in a lavish wedding, all while drinking, line-dancing, and playing air guitar.
 Adrian Garro for Rock Cellar Magazine noted that the video was released during gay pride month.

 Live performances

 Sawayama performed "This Hell" on The Tonight Show Starring Jimmy Fallon.
 On October 30, 2022, Sawayama performed the song on British television dance contest Strictly Come Dancing.